FoxKarinka/Atlanta/readme.txt

 hello it is my first experience
+I am from kn-21